Guardiola hails 'exceptional' Bellingham after Man City complete Dortmund comeback

 Pep Guardiola described Jude Bellingham as "exceptional" after the England international gave an impressive performance in Borussia Dortmund's 2-1 defeat at Manchester City.

-City were staring at a shock UEFA Champions League defeat when Bellingham met Marco Reus' left-wing delivery to nod the Bundesliga outfit ahead in the second half on Wednesday
+City were staring at a shock Champions League defeat when Bellingham met Marco Reus' left-wing delivery to nod the Bundesliga outfit ahead in the second half on Wednesday.

-JUDE BELLINGHAM, THE BIRMINGHAM BOY, SCORES IN MANCHESTER— Borussia Dortmund (@BlackYellow) September 14, 2022

 But John Stones' long-range strike beat Alexander Meyer in bizarre fashion with 10 minutes left, and Erling Haaland had the last word against his former club when he produced a terrific acrobatic winner.